ALamm/tradeThis/README.md

 7. I can view who has requested my book - and approve/dissaprove the request

 # Tech Stack
-M - Mongo.
+M - Mongo
-E - Express.
+E - Express
-A - Angular.
+A - Angular
 N - Node

 Passport-local  for authentication